LupaDevStudio/Geozzle/README.md

 - a request to get all countries of each continent
 - a request to get all available clues of a country

+The `format_clue`and `request_all_clues` functions (described bellow) are called in the `Game` class defined in `tools/geozzle.py`.
+The clues are subsequently stored in the `data.json` file along with all other player data including the number of lives, information of the current country (country code, list of current hints), list of already guessed countries, their highscore and more.

 ### Request to get all countries of each continent

 This request is implemented in the `request_countries_continent` function.
 The results are stored in `resources/queries/continents` in the form of JSON files.
 We created two files for each continent: one for French and one for English.
 Each file is a dictionary containing the Wikidata code and name of each country.